The Financial Technology Law Review: Russia

 i Licensing and marketing

 'Fintech' companies provide financial services using big data, artificial intelligence (AI), machine learning, robotisation, blockchain, cloud technologies, biometrics, etc. Thus, the business models range drastically from traditional payments and collective investments to such novel areas as cryptocurrencies, initial coin offerings (ICOs) and robo-advisers.
 Each business model is always subject to its specific set of regulations and licensing requirements.

-Apart from the Central Bank, some other authorities have adjacent functions in the regulation of fintech:
+Apart from the main financial regulator, there are other authorities who have adjacent functions in the regulation of fintech:

 - the Ministry of Finance is responsible for general financial policy and overall management in the field of finance in Russia;

 - the Federal Tax Service is a part of the Ministry of Finance and supervises compliance with taxation rules, including taxation of cryptocurrency mining and transactions with cryptoassets;

 - the Federal Financial Monitoring Service (Rosfinmonitoring) is mainly tasked with anti-money laundering (AML) and counter-terrorism financing functions; and

 - the Federal Anti-Monopoly Service enforces regulations applicable to fair competition and advertising, including those related to financial products and services.